-The first part of the paper consists of seven modules, with students being required to choose two out of the seven.
-Students will receive supervisions for these modules in Michaelmas term, in addition to the lectures which they are expected to follow.
+The first part of the paper consists of five modules, with students being required to choose two out of the five.
+Students will receive supervisions for these modules in Michaelmas term, in addition to the lectures which they are expected to attend.
 The second part of the course consists of 16 lectures.
-Students are expected to follow every lecture and they will be given supervisions in Lent term, organised around the three themes into which the lectures have been grouped.
+Students are expected to attend every lecture and they will be given supervisions in Lent term, organised around the three themes into which the lectures have been grouped.